taycaldwell/riot-api-java/README.md

 ```

-Object Oriented principles are also supported, but be aware of your personal rate limit.
-Any method call from the RiotAPI is a request that counts towards your rate limit, with exceptions to the get/set methods of the region, key, and season.
+It is important to be aware of your personal rate limit.
+Any method call from the RiotAPI is a request that counts towards your rate limit, with exceptions to the accessors and mutators of region, key, and season.
+The below code makes 2 requests; one request for a summoner, and another for ranked stats of a summoner.